 - Optimization of license usage

-OpenLM Alerts supports the company in ensuring the productivity and availability of license management systems by providing notification of predefined system statuses via a wide range of communication channels.
-The communication channel (email, SMS, console, log), the timing (frequency, repetition, notification times), the target group and the escalation level can be freely defined.
+OpenLM Alerts supports the company in ensuring the productivity and availability of licence management systems by sending notifications about previously defined system statuses via various communication channels.
+The communication channel (e-mail, SMS, console, log), the timing (frequency, repetition, notification times), the target group and the escalation level can be freely defined.

 The conditions for the notifications (system states, workload, project information, ...) can be combined in one set of rules.

 The OpenLM Alerts system enables companies to get an early grip on problems related to license management before, for example, bottlenecks occur with users or billing data is incorrectly assigned.
 Ensuring high availability of licenses for users within an organization ensures optimal productivity even with a tight license configuration.

 OpenLM Roles and Permissions extends the OpenLM functionality with roles and permissions management.
 By using OpenLM Roles and Permissions, the circle of users of OpenLM can be considerably extended without violating defined access regulations or data protection regulations or overloading the user with information or functionalities that are not relevant for him.